Posted by camille arneberg on

 Before adopting another dog, ask yourself:

 If you do choose to adopt a second dog, you’ll likely want dogs of similar age or energy levels.
-If your introverted dog is prone to anxiety, a rambunctious playmate may just exacerbate that stress; if your energetic young dog needs someone to roughhouse with, a senior dog probably isn’t the best match.
+If your introverted dog is prone to anxiety, a rambunctious playmate may just exacerbate that stress.
+Conversely, a senior dog probably isn't the best match if your energetic young dog needs someone to roughhouse with.

 Helping Your Dog Feel More Comfortable Alone

-While puppy playdates and quality time between pet and owner are important, it’s also important that your dog is comfortable and confident being alone every once in a while.
+While puppy playdates and quality time between pet and owner are important, it’s equally important that your dog is comfortable and confident being alone every once in a while.

-It’s possible that adopting a second dog isn’t the right solution for you and your dog; it’s also possible that regularly-scheduled pup playdates aren’t always an option.
+However, it’s also possible that adopting a second dog isn’t the right solution for you and your dog.
+And maybe regularly-scheduled pup playdates aren’t always an option.
 For those inevitable times when you need to leave your dog alone, there are a few steps you can take to help him feel more at ease without a companion.

-For example: make a quick stop at home during your lunch break if possible, or hire a dog walker or pet sitter to break up those hours of alone time.
+For example, make a quick stop at home during your lunch break, or hire a dog walker or pet sitter to break up those hours of alone time.